chengyuanmao819/LOL-analysis/README.md

   frameborder="0"
 ></iframe>

-Since the p-value `1.0` is greater than `0.5` significance level, we fail to reject the null hypothesis.
-Therefore, the missingness of `dragons (type unknown)` is not depends on the `result` column.
+Since the p-value `1.0` is greater than `0.5` significance level, we **fail to reject** the null hypothesis.
+Therefore, the missingness of `dragons (type unknown)` is **NOT** depends on the `result` column.

 # Hypothesis Testing
-* Null: The distribution of total gold for the team that gets the first turret is the same as the team that does not get the first turret.
+**Null Hypothesis**: The distribution of total gold for the team that gets the first turret is the same as the team that does not get the first turret.

-* Alternative: The distribution of total gold for the team that gets the first turret is NOT the same as the team that does not get the first turret.
+**Alternative Hypothesis**: The distribution of total gold for the team that gets the first turret is **NOT** the same as the team that does not get the first turret.

-* Test Statistics: Absolute mean difference between total gold with and without first turret.
+**Test Statistics**: Absolute mean difference between total gold with and without first turret.

-* Significance Level: 5%
+**Significance Level**: 5%

 <iframe
   src="assets/permu_dist.html"